Please use a minimum of three unique search words

 This information is intended for UK registered healthcare professionals only as a scientific exchange in response to your search for information.For current prescribing information for all Lilly products, including Summaries of Product Characteristics, Patient Information Leaflets and Instructions for Use, please visit: www.medicines.org.uk (England, Scotland, Wales) or www.emcmedicines.com/en-GB/northernireland/ (Northern Ireland).

 What potential drug-drug interactions does Emgality®▼ (galcanezumab) have?

-Drug interaction studies were not conducted.
-No pharmacokinetic drug interactions are expected based on the characteristics of galcanezumab.
+We don't expect pharmacokinetic drug interactions based on the characteristics of galcanezumab.

 As such, it is not expected to

 - be metabolized by the cytochrome P450 families of drug-metabolizing enzymes, and

 - produce any active metabolites.5-7